Epiphania Sacred Arts

 Certified Life Coach (CLC, PNLP/MNLP, CHP, ICF Credential) — in progress

-Fundamentals of Advanced Ericksonian Hypnotherapy, Mental Research Institute, Palo Alto (2013–2014), and other trainings with Eric Greenleaf, Ph.D., and others, including Certified Hypnosis Practitioner the iNLP Center—ongoing
+Fundamentals of Advanced Ericksonian Hypnotherapy, Mental Research Institute, and additional trainings with Eric Greenleaf, Ph.D., and others; Certified Hypnosis Practitioner - in progress

 Spiritual & Somatic Modalities